aslamhus/VideoEditor/CONTRIBUTING.md

 ## Bundle Size

-The VideoEditor is currently 320KB.
-I would like to reduce the bundle size to 200KB or less.
-The two dependencies that are contributing to the large bundle size are `cropperjs`, `fontawesome` and `gsap`, which are used for the cropper UI, menubar icons, and the rangeselector drag controls, respectively.
+Currently, the VideoEditor in its minified, uncompressed bundle is 320KB.
+I would like to attempt to reduce the bundle size to 250KB or less.
+However, if more features are implemented this becomes increasingly unlikely.

+The three dependencies that are contributing to the large bundle size are `cropperjs`, `fontawesome` and `gsap`, which are used for the cropper UI, menubar icons, and the rangeselector drag controls, respectively.

 ### Bundle Size Reduction Suggestions